Criminal Appeals

 Our criminal appeals team deal with a huge variety of cases.
 We firmly believe that every person should be treated as equal before the law and that miscarriages of justice occur – particularly given the neglect which has been shown to our criminal justice system and the decimation of legal aid budgets.

-Members of our team have interests in various specialised areas of criminal appeals, including appeals against joint enterprise convictions following the 2016 Supreme Court case of R v Jogee, appeals against indeterminate sentences of imprisonment for public protection (IPP), appeals involving youths and vulnerable persons including women in the criminal justice system and individuals suffering from mental health conditions whose difficulties were not fully appreciated at theory trial.
+Members of our team have interests in various specialised areas of criminal appeals, including appeals against joint enterprise convictions following the 2016 Supreme Court case of R v Jogee, appeals against indeterminate sentences of imprisonment for public protection (IPP), appeals involving youths and vulnerable persons including women in the criminal justice system and individuals suffering from mental health conditions whose difficulties were not fully appreciated at their trial.

 Permission is granted by the Judge who originally heard the case and whose decision you wish to Appeal or (if not sought from him, or sought and refused) you apply to the Court to which you are Appealing, for that Permission.
 Generally, in order to obtain that permission, the Judge will evaluate whether you have a real prospect of success in your Appeal.